What Are Low Impact Dyes?

 You might have thought natural is always best when it comes to sustainable fashion, right?
 That’s why we use natural, organic hemp fibers to make our underwear, after all.
 But not only are low impact dyes better for the environment than traditional dyes, they’re even more sustainable than natural dyes when you take into account overall viability.
 Here’s why.

-WHAT MAKES LOW IMPACT DYES SUSTAINABLE?
+WHAT MAKES LOW-IMPACT DYES SUSTAINABLE?

 Three bags of brightly-colored low impact dye sit next to one another.